syncfusion/blazor-docs/src/treegrid/treegrid/accessibility.md

----
-title: "Accessibility"
-component: "Tree Grid"
-description: "Documentation on accessibility in the Blazor Tree Grid, featuring WAI-ARIA standards and keyboard navigation."
----

 # Accessibility

 Accessibility is achieved in the Tree Grid component through WAI-ARIA standard and keyboard navigations.
 The Tree Grid features can be effectively accessed through assistive technologies such as screen readers.